Multimodal Causal-Driven Representation Learning for Generalizable Medical Image Segmentation: Experiments

 Table~\ref{tab:lesion_types} demonstrates MCDRL's versatility across different lesion types.
 Our method shows consistent improvements over the baseline for all lesion categories: polyps (5.7\%), tumors (5.7\%), inflammatory lesions (5.7\%), nodules (11.4\%), and cysts (5.2\%).
 The most substantial improvement is observed for nodules (11.4\%), likely due to our method's ability to capture subtle textural and boundary characteristics critical for nodule identification.

 The strong performance on inflammatory lesions is particularly significant as these typically present more subtle visual patterns that are often confounded by domain-specific acquisition factors.
 Similarly, the improvement in cyst segmentation demonstrates our method's effectiveness in handling lesions with variable appearances across different imaging protocols.
 Compared to the BiomedCoOp, MCDRL achieves an average improvement of 2.7\% across all lesion types.
-This consistent enhancement across diverse pathological conditions validates our approach's robustness and generalizability in real clinical applications where multiple lesion types must be accurately identified regardless of acquisition source.
+This consistent enhancement across diverse pathological conditions validates our approach's robustness and generalizability in real clinical applications.

 As illustrated in Figure~\ref{fig:comparison}, our method achieves superior visual segmentation performance across diverse clinical scenarios from five different sites.
 The qualitative results demonstrate that MCDRL consistently produces more precise delineations with accurate boundary detection compared to baseline, StyLIP, and BiomedCoOp.
 While the baseline method often generates over-segmentation that extends beyond actual boundaries, both StyLIP and BiomedCoOp show progressive improvements but still exhibit imprecision.
 In contrast, our approach delivers segmentations that closely align with ground truth masks.